 - Configuring Diagnostics Log – Provides a single pane to enable or disable Diagnostics logs for network resources in a resource group.

-- Connectivity (Preview) - Verifies the possibility of establishing a direct TCP connection from a virtual machine to a given endpoint.
+- Connection Troubleshoot - Verifies the possibility of establishing a direct TCP connection from a virtual machine to a given endpoint enriched with Azure context.

 Role-based Access Control (RBAC) in Network Watcher